fltk-rs/fl2rust/README.md

 A fluid (fltk ui designer) file to Rust transpiler.

+### As an executable

-To run on the command-line, install using cargo-install:
+You can run fl2rust on the command-line by installing using cargo-install:
 ```
 $ cargo install fl2rust
 ```